2people-IT/react-boilerplate/README.md

 #### src/components/blocks/Component

 Directory with any React component.
-Every directory has _index.js_ file with logic and _style.module.scss_ file with styles.
-Can have _ChildComponent.js_ files, if main component is complex and child components aren't reused somewhere in project.
+Every directory has _index.tsx_ file with logic and _style.module.scss_ file with styles.
+Can have _ChildComponent.tsx_ files, if main component is complex and child components aren't reused somewhere in project.

 ### src/consts

 Directory with project constants.
-Has _index.js_ file with list of consts, which must be exported as single object.
-Can have more files for complex consts (e.g. long arrays/objects), but they still should be exported in index file.

 ### src/consts/endpoints